-- Park the machine on a level surface and disengage the blade-control switch. - Move the motion-control levers outward to the PARK position, shut off the engine, remove the key, and wait for all moving parts to stop before leaving the operating position. - 3.
-Attach the hose coupling to the end of the mower washout fitting, and turn the water on high (Figure 76).
+- Park the machine on a level surface and disengage the blade-control switch. - 2.
+Ensure that the parking brake is engaged, shut off the engine, remove the key, and wait for all moving parts to stop before leaving the operating position. - 3.
+Attach the hose coupling to the end of the mower washout fitting, and turn the water on high (Figure 75).